 Jousting knights, kings, queens, wenches, fairies, and even pirates, the Carolina Renaissance Festival is considered one of the best in America.
-The faire takes place every weekend in October and November on a permanent a 20-acre 16th century theme park that Disney would be proud of.
+The fair comes alive every weekend in October and November on a permanent a 20-acre 16th-century theme park that Disney would be proud of.
 Non-stop, day-long amusements delight children and adults alike.
 Activities and entertainments include comedy skits, Celtic music, games, rides, jousting knights on horseback, and feasting

 Encompassing a broad time-frame, the festival includes historic and elaborate costuming from several eras including medieval wenches, renaissance royalty, and 17th-century pirates.
 The grounds comprise one of the largest Renaissance fairs in America including twelve stages packed with continuous humorous performances, music, dance, and circus-style entertainments.

 Food vendors in the Carolina Renaissance Festival are everywhere, including the ever-present giant turkey legs and steak-on-a-stake.

 In addition to the food, there are also shops selling artwork, pottery, jewelry, and other handcrafts.
 My purchase was fun and unique (and expensive!): iridescent, ethereal fairy wings!

 I’m already thinking about an accompanying costume to wear to the next year’s festival.
 I want in on the fun!

 The Carolina Renaissance Festival is just a 20-minute drive from Charlotte, North Carolina.
 Here are more fun things to do in Charlotte:

 You may also be interested in: